novak-99/ex/docs/source/InformationTheory.rst

 .. note::

-   All discrete entropy functions make the assumption that the real and complex components are an independent, joint distribution.
+   All entropy functions make the assumption that the real and complex components are an independent, joint distribution.
-   All continuous entropy functions make the assumption that you are using PDFs of the bivariate real-complex distribution.

 Functions
 --------